Knife attack kills Christian woman in southern Egypt

 On the evening of Feb.
 8, Wagih was working alone in Mahaba Pharmacy in Kom Ombo, a Nile River city of about 60,000 people in southern Egypt, famous for its ancient temple ruins, and about 270 kilometres north of the Sudan border.
 The pharmacy is owned by Semaan Fawzi Eskanda, a Christian.

 A man charged into the shop, brandishing a pocketknife.
 He stabbed Wagih in the throat, severing an artery.
-She bled to death quickly, said Rev. Rofael Rizk, a Coptic Orthodox priest in Kom Ombo.
+She bled to death quickly, said Rev. Rofael Rizk, a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Orthodox priest in Kom Ombo.

 Madeleine Wagih was 35.